SumoLogic/sumologic-documentation/docs/cse/administration/cse-audit-logging.md

 ## Where to find documentation

-For documentation of the Cloud SIEM audit log definitions, see [Cloud SIEM audit log definitions](/docs/manage/security/audit-indexes/documentation-audit-log-definitions/#cloud-siem-audit-log-definitions).
+To learn more, see [Cloud SIEM audit log definitions](/docs/manage/security/audit-indexes/documentation-audit-log-definitions/#cloud-siem-audit-log-definitions).

 ## Scoping your search